mikeatta/mikeatta/README.md

 - 👋 Hi, I’m @imparpaing
-- 👀 I’m interested in the automotive industry, fashion and coding.
+- 👀 I’m interested in the automotive industry and computer science.
-- 🌱 I’m currently learning about GitHub
+- 🌱 I’m currently learning about fetch API's.
 - 💞️ I’m looking to collaborate on ...
 - 📫 Reach me through DM's on social media or Discord!